Degam

 There is one small temple in the village along with a few shops.
 There are no other businesses in the area.
 This means that the younger generations have to seek work in the nearby towns.

-Degam is mainly populated by two main communities; former landowners and farmers known "anavils" who all share the surnames of Desai's, and artisans like potters, carpenters, tailors etc. most of whom share the surnames of Mistry, Prajapati and Lad.
-The other residents are Gujarati Muslims and people whom the Indian Government determine to be backward classes.

 Degam has recently added to its credit a new community centre at the cost of 1.5 crores entirely out of the resources of Mistrys or Prajapatis resident in Degam and those who emigrated to UK, USA, Canada and South Africa.
-Degam Group Seva Sahakari Mandali LTD(100 Year Old), Prathmik Aarogya Kendra(PHC),Telephone Exchange,Broad Gauge Railway Station(110 Year Old), stone mines, petrol pump, sugarcane and mango farms.
+Degam Group Seva Sahakari Mandali LTD(100 Year Old), Prathmik Aarogya Kendra (PHC), Telephone Exchange, Broad Gauge Railway Station(110 Year Old), stone mines, petrol pump, sugarcane and mango farms.